skottyskotch/dpmlineage/readme.txt

 api endpoint at localhost:3000/api/graph-data

 # todo:
-color arrows the same as the edge on click a link on class graph: lists the objects in the right panel on click a graph node:
+ - on click a link class-class: lists the objects in the right panel
-	expand will replace the node by a subgrpah of objects in the class run will draw the object graph from this class + link to other classes
+ - on click a link object-object: show the matching in the right panel
+ - easy filter the lesser called to identify the to be cleaned
+ - mark object "analysed": a button to mark in the first page, they are listed in a 2nd page. notepad? store in db? extract?
+ - nodes from same class are colored with a generated color, one color per class
+ - double click selects all nodes from the same class
+ - control click: multi selection
+ - way to cluster the selection
+ - allow the moving the cluster
+ - try other layout
+ - slides!
 # flaws:
 javascript l2:
  - fixer la conversion des blob base85 en text